 When your car can be clamped or towed away

-It is illegal for a private company to wheel-clamp a car on private land in Scotland, but there is no explicit ban in Scotland on illegally parked cars being towed away from private land.
+It is illegal for a private company to wheel-clamp a car on private land in Scotland.

 For example, the police or the local authority can remove a car that is contravening a parking restriction, is blocking the road or has broken down.

-Another organisation that can clamp or tow cars is The Vehicle and Operator Services Agency – VOSA.
+Another organisation that can clamp or tow cars is the Vehicle and Operator Services Agency (VOSA).
 VOSA enforcement officers can do this when a car is a danger to road users.
-This often applies to commercial cars such as lorries where they are not roadworthy, they are overloaded, the driver has been driving for too many hours or has not paid a financial fine that VOSA has issued to them.
+This often applies to commercial vehicles such as lorries where they are not roadworthy, they are overloaded, the driver has been driving for too many hours or has not paid a financial fine that VOSA has issued to them.

 Clamping on private land